-They also played with toys like dolls, toy soldiers, wooden animals, ball, marbles, spinning tops, and knucklebones (which were thrown like dice).
+They also played with toys like dolls, toy soldiers, wooden animals, balls, marbles, spinning tops, and knucklebones (which were thrown like dice).

 In Ancient Greece when boys were not at school and girls were not working they played ball games with inflated pig’s bladders.
 They also played with knucklebones.
 Children also played with toys like spinning tops, dolls, model horses with wheels, hoops, and rocking horses.